Prosumma/CoreDataQueryInterface/README.md

 ### Examples

-A great number of examples can be found in the unit tests, but here are a few at a glance.
+A great number of examples can be found in the unit tests and the "Top Hits" example app in the `Examples` folder, but here are a few at a glance.

 ```swift
 let developerQuery = managedObjectContext.from(Developer)